-The gross income, being the value of fines issued, represents around 5% of the City's Income From Continuing Operations.
-After paying processing fees to, and sharing 50% of the net income with the NSW Government (for CBD and former South Sydney zones), Council retains income equal to approximately 2% of Income from Continuing Operations.
+The gross income, being the value of fines issued, represents around 6% of the City's Income From Continuing Operations.
+After paying processing fees to the NSW Government's State Debt Recovery Office and deducting other operating costs 50% of the net income is remitted to the NSW Government (for CBD and former South Sydney zones), Council retains income equal to approximately 2% of Income from Continuing Operations.